parz3val/learn_python_free/README.md

-# Free Resources and Courses to learn python Online
+# Free resources and courses to learn Python online

 ## A. Videos and Courses
-1. Introduction to python for absolute beginners from Microsoft Virtual Academy.
+1. Introduction to Python for absolute beginners from Microsoft Virtual Academy.
 - ```https://www.edx.org/course/introduction-to-python-absolute-beginner-4```

-2. Introduction to python and computer science from MiTx
+2. Introduction to Python and Computer science from MiTx
 - ```https://www.edx.org/course/6-00-1x-introduction-to-computer-science-and-programming-using-python-3 ```

 3. Python programming review in one video.